kyeou/Kyeou-C/README.md

 the difference between the end time and the arrival time)
 • Calculate the values for the start_time, end_time, and turnaround_time for each process
 based on the selected scheduling algorithm.

+Lab 3:
+Objective:
+To implement resource allocation and demonstrate deadlock avoidance using the Banker's algorithm.
+Specification:
+The program simulates resource allocation to requesting processes and demonstrates deadlock avoidance with the Banker's algorithm.
+A menu controls the operations, and each choice calls the appropriate procedure, where the choices are:
+1) Enter parameters
+2) Run the Banker's algorithm to determine a safe sequence
+3) Quit program and free memory
+Assignment:
+ The program uses a claim graph consisting of processes, multi-unit resources, request edges, allocation edges, and claim edges to represent the state of allocated resources to processes.
+ The graph can be represented by a set of arrays/vectors: o Resource vector: an m-element vector, where m is the number of resources and each entry resource[j] records the total number of units of resource j. o Available vector: an m-element vector, where m is the number of resources and each entry available[j] records the number of units of resource j that are available. o Max claims array: an nxm-element array, where m is the number of resources and n is the number of processes, and each entry maxclaim[i][j] contains an integer that records the maximum number of units of resource j that process i may ever request. o Allocation array: an nxm-element array, where m is the number of resources and n is the number of processes, and each entry allocation[i][j] contains an integer that records the number of units of resource j that process i has actually been allocated. o Need array: an nxm array, where m is the number of resources and n is the number of processes, and each entry need[i][j] contains an integer that records the number of units of resource j that process i may need in the future.